 How Our Consistency Obsession Created the Burnout Economy

 Social media gurus, marketing influencers, and the platforms themselves have convinced an entire generation of business owners that 'consistent posting' is the key to growth.
-But this advice—designed for content creators, e-commerce brands, and businesses that need massive reach—is creating burned-out service providers who are frantically feeding content machines that were never designed for their business model.
-Here's why the math doesn't add up for you and what you can do about it.
+But this advice—designed for content creators, e-commerce brands, and businesses that require massive reach—has created burned-out service providers who are feeding content machines that were never designed for their business model.

 Let me ask you something: How many wedding photographers do you need to follow?
 How many therapists?
 How many custom furniture makers?

 If you're like most people, the answer is probably zero—until you need one.
-And when you do need one, you're not scrolling through feeds looking for whoever posted most recently.
+And when you do, you're not scrolling through feeds looking for whoever posted most recently.
 You're asking friends, searching locally, and looking for someone who feels right for your specific situation.

 “Post consistently or you'll lose momentum!"